-Policy 1.2.4: Publicly support the continued high standards of local schools and help schools as feasible to obtain and maintain educational excellence.
+Policy 1.2.4: Maintain the high standards of local schools as they contribute to the social and economic vitality of the City.

 Policy 1.2.5: Work with property developers during the development/redevelopment process to identify means to create spaces and/or programming that enhance community services.